Our heart beats for every Indian

 Caring for All: Mission Anna Seva

 The beneficiaries of Mission Anna Seva included daily wage earners, slum dwellers, urban service providers, factory workers, and residents of old-age homes and orphanages.
 It also provided meals to frontline workers such as junior medical staff, police personnel and security forces.
-Under this programme, Reliance Foundation provided cooked meals, ready-to-eat food packets, food coupons and dry ration kits to families and bulk ration to community kitchens.
+Under this programme, Reliance Foundation provided cooked meals, ready-to-eat food packets, food coupons and dry ration kits to families and bulk ration to community kitchens across 18 States and three Union Territories.

 The entire staff of Reliance Foundation and the larger Reliance family unitedly worked to support this mission on a war footing to ensure that the needy do not go hungry during the lockdown period.
 Reliance Retail employees contributed to this programme by packing, preparing and supplying the provisions needed for the programme.
 Reliance employee volunteers from across Reliance sites such as Mumbai, Silvassa, Vadodara, Patalganga, Hazira, Jhajjar, Shahdol, Jamnagar, Dahej, Barabanki, Nagothane, Gadimoga and Hoshiarpur distributed free meals to marginalised communities in their respective locations.
 Acknowledging that due to the lockdown, highway restaurants were shut and the truck drivers transporting essentials for the whole country were struggling to find food while on the way, staff members at certain Reliance petrol stations in West Bengal, Kerala and Odisha distributed free meals to truck drivers.

-Reliance Foundation also supplied relief kits and bulk rations to over 80 partners that were engaged in similar hunger alleviation programmes in their respective locations.
+Reliance Foundation working with a network of 200+ partners supplied relief kits and bulk rations to 80 partner NGOs engaged in similar hunger alleviation programmes in their respective locations.
 This programme was also supported by over 2,400 volunteers across the nation to ensure that food reached the most needy communities as fast as possible.
 These partners and volunteers ensured Mission Anna Seva reached the last mile by identifying communities and families that need help and by stepping out amongst them, even in these uncertain times, to provide help to vulnerable communities.
 Reliance Foundation also provided bulk rations to community kitchens that were serving meals to migrant families, labourers, homeless and other needy people.
 Reliance Foundation also supported migrant labourers returning to their home towns and villages by providing cooked meals and rations to support them during these challenging times.

 Compassion for All: Care for stray animals